 Different types of lakes experience different pressures and responses to surrounding land use, and climate, and may be susceptible to nutrient enrichment as a result.
 Lowland and coastal lakes are typically saturated in nutrients and susceptible to algae blooms.
 Whereas high country lakes are typically less enriched.
 Glacial lakes are typically less nutrient enriched and usually have a low abundance of algae in the water.
 Glacial lake water clarity is generally poor due to high inputs of glacial flour.

-25 lakes in Canterbury are located in what have been deemed to be "sensitive lake zones".
-These area's have been identified to ensure nutrient enrichment from nearby land use is managed, by setting nutrient limits within these zones.
-A number of nutrient limit setting processes are currently underway in Canterbury.
+Twenty-five lakes in Canterbury are in "sensitive lake zones", these zones have been identified to ensure nutrient enrichment from nearby land use is managed by setting nutrient limits.

 Our Monitoring Programmes